davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698512922295/0c08fb33-8216-4f92-badf-8acd1dc63c36.jpeg align="center")

 **Notifications**.
-Swipe up to see and scroll through your notifications.
+Swipe up to see and scroll through your notifications, including texts and email.
 You can clear a notification by swiping it left, or clear all of them by tapping the **Clear all** button at bottom.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698512961335/d438a305-6b5f-40cf-990d-1e1c17714166.jpeg align="center")